Redesigning

 Colors used

 As I redesigned Apple Music, I revised each color palette in the app with close fidelity to the originals.
 I used as few colors and tints as possible to highlight the functionality of the redesigned product.
+You can hover over or press on the color palettes to examine the tints.

 #FA2D48